If you register for our online service you can:

 You can also pay in person at our Customer Service Centre, MyCouncil.
 Please have your business rates reference number with you.

-You can pay your business rates by phone or online banking using the following bank details:
+You can pay your business rates by phone or online banking using the following bank details (please make sure you quote your Business Rates Reference Number when making a transaction):

 You can also pay your business rates by standing order.
 You will need to contact your bank or building society and quote your account reference number and the following bank details: